mars0i/popco2/doc/general/SuccessBias.md

 measure strength of spiritual-peasant beliefs--not because they are true, but because they are useful, in effect.

+Note that since I can implement whatever success function I want, it can equally well be considered a prestige bias, for example.

+A frequency-bias would maybe be implemented solely on the listener side, with lots of utterances (max-talk-to > 1), and allowing the filtering function on the listener side to examine all of the utterances (or a sample from them) and calculate frequencies.

 ------------------

 It's not hard to implement some kind of probabilistic success bias.
 As